cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 ## Directory and file locations
 It is recommended keep the dvpd scripts separate from the files of the dwh project (dvpds, ddls, loading code etc.)
 The dvpd scripts read the configuration files from the current directory, if not told otherwise.
-The main purpose of the configudation file is the declaration of all directories, the scripts search or write to.
+The main purpose of the configuration file is the declaration of all directories, the scripts search or write to.

 - DVPD files
 - "model profile" configuration files
 - compiler results files (Reports, dvpi files)
 - results from generators (e.g. the generated DDL files, documentation)

-The dvpd files, and all the result. except for the compiler logs, should be under version control of the dwh project.
-It is up to you, if you generate directly into your hot project directories some intermediate directories and copy files later.
+The dvpd files, and all the result, except for the compiler logs, should be under version control of the dwh project.
+It is up to you, if you generate directly into your "hot" project directories or if you use some intermediate directories as build targets and copy files later.

-By creating a "build shell directory" for every project with a project specific dvpdc.ini file you select the project you are building for, with the directory where you open your command shell.
+Just be careful when building and committing automaticalle, since all dvpd interact on the level of the data vault model.
+A mistake in one dvpd can be the cause of a bad ddl file, was already created correctly by another dvdp.
+Be shure to include the crosscheck step in your build, to detect and prevent these kind of problems.

 A dwh project, using dvpd must have at least the following dedicated directories:
 - directory for all dvpds